 Londonderry, Derry, Doire or even 'Legenderry' as it has been recently renamed, is a centre of culture and creativity.
-In recent years the city has unveiled to all-comers the creative vibrancy of spirit that has always been apparent to those who knew her best.
+In recent years the city has unveiled to all-corners the creative vibrancy of spirit that has always been apparent to those who knew her best.

 Tower Museum tells the tale of Derry’s vivid history, from its geological development millions of years ago, focusing on the Plantation, the Siege of Derry and the city’s troubled political past.